kainwinterheart/vagrant-template/README.md

 Port 8000 from the local host is forwarded into the vagrant machine, so run your webapp listening on that port and you can access it from the host using http://localhost:8000.
-Changes made to code in this directory are reflected inside the vagrant machine using a shared folder.
+Changes made to code in this directory are reflected inside the vagrant machine using a shared folder which is mapped to /vagrant.

 You can access the vagrant machine from inside other virtualbox machines such as the [IEVMS](https://github.com/xdissent/ievms) project by going to http://192.168.50.50:8000.

+Configuration management is handled using chef-solo.
+Recipes and settings are listed in Vagrantfile, cookbooks are managed using librarian-chef in the chef/ subdir and are all checked into git, and custom configuration is handled in chef/cookbooks/custom/recipes/default.rb

 See TODO